Blog

 thumbnail

-Day 3 was short and simple.
-In an introductory video, Shane Evans, Chief Revenue Officer talks about the most pressing needs in business during the Covid-19 crisis.
+Day 3 of Banking Transformation Week was short and simple.
+In an introductory video, Shane Evans, Chief Revenue Officer talks about the most pressing needs in business during the COVID-19 crisis.
 He says, “People are scared, and businesses have started preparing for many downside scenarios.
 As we look at downside scenarios, might I suggest that we focus on our most valuable asset: Our people.”
 He adds, “I would encourage everyone to practice a high degree of empathy.
 Try and understand the emotions that your team members will experience as the situation unfolds.”
 It’s a message that’s more important than ever.

 Day 3 also included a panel discussion from a variety of experts titled “How to Best Help Your Small Business Customers Right Now,” which is a critical topic given that 60 million people are employed by small businesses, and all of them are worried about what this crisis means for them.